Vol. II No. 45 Morning Edition Boston · New York

 The wedding-transport ranking applies the Business Travel Today daily-briefing standard to the NYC operator field.
 Six criteria, weighted in this order: (1) bride-and-groom luxury vehicle dispatch measured against the Q1-Q2 2026 Rolls-Royce, Bentley, and Mercedes S-Class inventory in the NYC TLC livery fleet and the chauffeur protocol on the ceremony-arrival sequence; (2) guest sprinter shuttle staging measured against the Manhattan-and-Brooklyn loft-and-rooftop curbside-dwell constraints that dominate the venue circuit; (3) reception arrival timing measured against the cocktail-hour-to-grand-entrance window; (4) after-party run reliability measured against the 11pm-to-3am late-night dispatch posture; (5) credential transparency including NYC Taxi and Limousine Commission base licensing, published-rate posture, and review-trail authenticity; and (6) recent-quarter performance triangulated from operator dispatch reports and direct booking-flow audits conducted between 8 January and 16 April 2026.

-Authority sources for the framework: the NYC Taxi and Limousine Commission, which licenses every for-hire vehicle base operating a wedding chauffeur or livery service in the five boroughs; the MTA Bridges and Tunnels toll schedules, which set the bridge-and-tunnel cost layer on the typical five-borough wedding ground program; the Bureau of Labor Statistics wage data on chauffeurs and drivers, which we use as a sanity check on operator rate-card economics; the Federal Motor Carrier Safety Administration hours-of-service rules, which set the driver-shift limits that bear on the after-party run scope; and the Forbes and Entrepreneur editorial coverage of premium operators where it bears on credentialing.
+Authority sources for the framework: the NYC Taxi and Limousine Commission, which licenses every for-hire vehicle base operating a wedding chauffeur or livery service in the five boroughs; the MTA Bridges and Tunnels toll schedules, which set the bridge-and-tunnel cost layer on the typical five-borough wedding ground program; the Bureau of Labor Statistics wage data on chauffeurs and drivers, which we use as a sanity check on operator rate-card economics; the Federal Motor Carrier Safety Administration hours-of-service rules, which set the driver-shift limits that bear on the after-party run scope; and the Entrepreneur and Travel Daily News editorial coverage of premium operators where it bears on credentialing.

 Where qualitative descriptions appear in place of published rates, the description is operator-confirmed; where rates are estimated, the basis is disclosed inline.